poseidon-framework/poseidon-framework.github.io/genotype_data.md

 | SNP file  | [`.bim` (extended MAP file)](https://www.cog-genomics.org/plink/1.9/formats#bim) | [`.snp` (snp file)](https://github.com/DReichLab/EIG/blob/fb4fb59065055d3622e0f97f0149588eae630a3e/CONVERTF/README#L67) |
 | individual file  | [`.fam` (sample information)](https://www.cog-genomics.org/plink/1.9/formats#fam) | [`.ind` (indiv file)](https://github.com/DReichLab/EIG/blob/fb4fb59065055d3622e0f97f0149588eae630a3e/CONVERTF/README#L67) |

 The PLINK file format is a well specified, storage efficient data type compatible with many bioinformatic software tools, which made it an obvious choice for Poseidon.
-The EIGENSTRAT format is also common within archaeogenetics, compatible with many of the important tools developed by the Reich Lab, e.g. the ones in the [EIGENSOFT](https://github.com/DReichLab/EIG) and [ADMIXTOOLS](https://github.com/DReichLab/AdmixTools) and - unlike PLINK - is human-readable.
+The EIGENSTRAT format is also common within archaeogenetics, compatible with many of the important tools developed by the Reich Lab, e.g. the ones in the [EIGENSOFT](https://github.com/DReichLab/EIG) and [ADMIXTOOLS](https://github.com/DReichLab/AdmixTools).
 In the future even more formats might be supported.

 The `genotypeData` field in the `POSEIDON.yml` file documents in which format the data for a package is stored and the relative paths to the respective files.